Upstatement/quickshare/README.md

 ###E-Mail

-To share through e-mail, QuickShare currently relies on a native mail client to handle the sending of the email.
-Therefore the link will simply open up the default mail client installed on the client device, with a customisable set of fields already filled out.
-Quickshare uses the URI scheme `mailto`.
+To share through e-mail, **QuickShare** currently relies on a native mail client to handle the sending of the email.
+Therefore the link will simply open up the default mail client installed on the client device, with a customisable set of fields already filled out. **QuickShare** uses the URI scheme `mailto`, which means the href value looks like:

+``

 #####Attributes